Inverness Airport (Florida)

 Inverness Airport (ICAO: KINF, FAA LID: INF, formerly X40) is a public use airport located two nautical miles (4 km) southeast of the central business district of Inverness, a city in Citrus County, Florida, United States.
 The airport is owned by Citrus County and contains an aviation unit of the Citrus County Sheriff's Office.
 It is also located next to the Citrus County Speedway.

 Although most U.S. airports use the same three-letter location identifier for the FAA and IATA, this airport is assigned INF by the FAA but has no designation from the IATA (which assigned INF to In Guezzam Airport in Algeria).

+History

+The airport was originally established with a grass runway in the 1920s.
+The Goodyear Blimp used the airport in late 1929 while flying from Valdosta, GA to Key West.

+The airport was recognized by the Federal Government in 1930.

 Facilities and aircraft

-Inverness Airport covers an area of 354 acres (143 ha) at an elevation of 65 feet (20 m) above mean sea level.
+Inverness Airport covers an area of 347 acres (140 ha) at an elevation of 65 feet (20 m) above mean sea level.
 It has one runway designated 1/19 with an asphalt surface measuring 5,000 by 75 feet (1,524 x 23 m).

+The airport has a fixed-base operator that sells fuel.
+The airport offers services such as hangars and courtesy transportation.
+Amenities such as internet, conference rooms, vending machines, a crew lounge, snooze rooms, and more are available.

+Since 2023, a business park adjacent to the airport has been under construction with room for additional hangars and taxiways as well as businesses accessible by road.

-For the 12-month period ending April 19, 2010, the airport had 15,000 general aviation aircraft operations, an average of 41 per day.
-At that time there were 29 aircraft based at this airport: 86% single-engine, 3% multi-engine, and 10% helicopter.
+For the 12-month period ending September 19, 2018, the airport had 73,000 general aviation aircraft operations, an average of 200 per day.
+At that time there were 23 aircraft based at this airport: 20 single-engine airplanes, 2 helicopters, and 1 glider.